parse-community/parse-server-api-mail-adapter/README.md

 # Need help?

+- Ask on StackOverflow using the tag [parse-server](https://stackoverflow.com/questions/tagged/parse-server).
 - Search through existing issues or open a new issue.
-- Ask on StackOverflow using the tag `parse-server` and `api-mail-adapter`.